sonocotta/raspberry-media-center/README.md

 ![DSC_0727](https://github.com/sonocotta/raspberry-media-center/assets/5459747/029e5175-1ee1-4876-8ba3-91d49730c29f)

 Raspberry Pi HiFi Media Center is a first-in-line product that uses the legendary PCM5100 series DAC with supreme audio quality.
 It exposes line-level output that you can plug into a stereo amplifier.
-Analog power comes through an Ultra-low-noise LDO, making sure no interference from Raspberry comes through to your speakers.
-Spend as much as you need on the external amp to deliver the sound you like (personally I prefer late 80's audio gear).
+Analog power comes through an Ultra-low-noise LDO, making sure no interference from the Raspberry comes through to your speakers.
+Spend as much as you need on the external amp to deliver the sound you like (personally, I prefer late 80's audio gear).

 | 1X | 2X |
 |----|----|